amperser/prosewash/quicktest.md

-The children were unable to get the ball rolling down the hill because it was rolling too quickly.
+During a strenuous game of soccer, Sally kicked the ball so hard that it flew over the fence and began rolling down the hill.
+The children were unable to get the ball rolling down the hill because it was rolling very quickly.
+Luckily, the hill had finite length.